 Interview with Isabella Schalko.
 Focus on Women and Girls in Science

 Projects and activities

-Mosaic "Together we build sience, together we are IAHR" on the ocassion of the Women in Engineering Day 23 June
+Mosaic "Together we build sience, together we are IAHR" on the ocassion of Women in Engineering Day.
+23 June 2020

 Related IAHR journals and articles